-Robert is Managing Partner of Allan Hall Partnership, Chartered Accountants, a position he has held since 1989.
-He has a Bachelor of Commerce degree (honours) from the University of New South Wales and is a member of the Institute of Chartered Accountants in Australia and a Member of CPA Australia.
+Robert was appointed Company Secretary on 20 April 2006 and is Managing Partner of Allan Hall Partnership, Chartered Accountants, a position he has held since 1989.
+He has a Bachelor of Commerce degree (honours) from the University of New South Wales and is a member of Chartered Accountants Australia & New Zealand and a Member of CPA Australia.

-On 25 November, 2008, Michael Taylor, Chief Financial Officer, was appointed as Co- Company Secretary.
+On 25 November, 2008, Michael Taylor, Chief Financial Officer, was appointed as Co-Company Secretary.
 Michael graduated from Kuring-Gai College with a Bachelor of Business and from Macquarie University with a Master of Applied Finance.
 He is a Member of CPA Australia.